sethforprivacy/sethforprivacy.com/content/guides/accepting-monero-via-btcpay-server.md

    {{< figure src="/accepting-monero-via-btcpay-server/modify_monero.png" align="center" style="border-radius: 8px;" >}}
 4. Create a new Monero wallet or use an existing one using the Monero desktop wallet or CLI wallet
    1. Download the official Monero desktop wallet here: [Monero GUI Wallet - getmonero.org](https://www.getmonero.org/downloads/#gui)
-   2. You'll need the wallet and key files generated to use with BTCPay Server, not just the seed etc.
+   2. You'll need the wallet and key files generated to use with BTCPay Server, not just the seed phrase
 5. Go to the path where the wallet file and keys are stored
    1. These files are usually stored in your user directory under the "Monero" folder in a "Wallets" folder
-6. Upload the Monero wallet file and keys to the respective options in the "Monero" wallet options, and hit save
+6. Upload the Monero wallet file and keys to the respective options in the "Monero" wallet options (along with the wallet password, if desired!), and hit save

 Now just wait for the Bitcoin and Monero nodes to sync, and you should be all set!